-Part of the blow of losing your job can be feeling like you are letting those who depend on you down, if a partner relies on you economically, or you are supporting older parents or children.
+Part of the blow of losing your job can be feeling like you are letting those who depend on you down.
+This is particularly true if a partner relies on you economically, or you are supporting older parents or children.

 Shame leads us to negative thought loops full of ‘cognitive distortions‘, thoughts that seem real to us at the time, but are not reality.
 And we end up making assumptions about how others will or won’t react.